renato1010/graphql-bc-ts-prisma/readme.md

 ## Challenges encountered

 Prisma V2 is a beast!
 Since the course does not cover Prisma v2 I had to learn it from scratch, but it is definitely worth it.
-It is an amazing tool.
+It's an amazing tool.

 Consists mainly of three components